Jamestown Exposition: Results

 On June 28, 1917, President Woodrow Wilson set aside $2.8 million for land purchase and the erection of storehouses and piers for what was to become the Navy Base.
 Of the 474 acre originally acquired, 367 had been the old Jamestown Exposition grounds.
 The military property was later expanded considerably.
 The former Virginian Railway coal piers, land, and an adjacent coal storage facility owned by Norfolk & Western Railway (which merged with the VGN in 1959) were added in the 1960s and 1970s.
 The base now includes over 4000 acre.

 Some of the exposition buildings which were taken over by the Navy remain in use As of 2006, primarily as admirals' quarters for the Navy Base.
 Thirteen of the state houses can still be seen on Dillingham Boulevard at the Naval Station Norfolk, on what has been called "Admiral's Row."
 The Pennsylvania House, which through the first part of the century served as the Officer's Club, later served as the Hampton Roads Naval Museum for many years until it was relocated in 1994 to Nauticus on the harbor in Norfolk.
 Other surviving state buildings on their original sites are the Georgia, Maryland, Missouri, North Dakota, Ohio, Virginia, and West Virginia House, as well as the Baker's Chocolate Company House.
-The remaining state buildings were moved in 1934 and include the Delaware, Connecticut, New Hampshire, Michigan, North Carolina, Rhode Island, and Vermont buildings.
+The remaining state buildings were moved in 1934, including the Delaware, Connecticut, New Hampshire, Michigan, North Carolina, Rhode Island, and Vermont buildings.
 The Illinois Building was relocated next to the North Dakota Building.
 The Kenneth L. Howard House at Dunn, North Carolina is a copy of the North Carolina building.